Health and Social Care

 Care Certificate Framework (Assessors) document (2015)

 Harm can be done through neglect, monetary or material abuse, physical, sexual, and psychological or emotional abuse.

-Depending on the course you enrol into safeguarding in health and social care assignments will change in complexity.
+Depending on the course you enrol into safeguarding in health and social care assignment will change in complexity.
 However, as you can see, the idea here is to know if you have learned the core concept behind safeguarding and if you know how to implement your knowledge in a real-world scenario.

 What to Read Next:

 - What is DBS check? how long does a DBS check take